DHEC hosts public hearing to discuss Blanchard Family Bridge proposal

 JAMES ISLAND, S.C.
-(WCBD) – There was certainly some tension during Monday’s meeting as community members gave their input on the newly-proposed Blanchard Family Bridge that would stretch across Penny’s Creek.
+(WCBD) – Tensions were felt during a meeting held Monday where community members gave their input on the newly-proposed Blanchard Family Bridge that would stretch across Penny’s Creek.

-South Carolina’s Department of Health and Environmental Control (DHEC) is seeking neighbor’s opinions on a proposed 577-foot-long bridge in the Fenwick Plantation neighborhood.
+The South Carolina Department of Health and Environmental Control (DHEC) is seeking neighbors’ opinions on a proposed 577-foot-long bridge in the Fenwick Plantation neighborhood.

 The meeting started with developer Mike Blanchard expressing the need for the new infrastructure.